aegis1980/arduino-lora-o-meter/README.md

-# arduino-lora-o-meter
+# Arduino Lora-o-meter

-Sends LoRa (XC4392 shield) signal power with GPS coords to LoRa gateway (XC4394)
+Sends LoRa signal power with GPS coords to a personal LoRa gateway